neuromorphicsystems/event_warping/README.md

 This documentation provides instructions for utilizing the code and exploring various functionalities.
 Follow the steps below to get started.

 #### Dataset format
-The input events are assumed to be in the [event_stream (.es)](https://github.com/neuromorphicsystems/event_stream) format.
+The input events are assumed to be either in the [event_stream (.es)](https://github.com/neuromorphicsystems/event_stream) or .txt format.
 Please refer to the [loris](https://github.com/neuromorphic-paris/loris) library to convert to/from .es format.
+The .txt file should be structured like: `txyp`

+You don't have to specify the file format (e.g. .es or .txt), just specify the file name and a function will figure the format and use the suitable data loader.

 #### Generating Loss Landscape
 To generate the loss landscape w.r.t the motion parameters $v_x$ and $v_y$, use `density_invariant_cmax.py`: